 The validity of the TMT as an executive function test for Indonesians showed its strong association with some other executive function tasks, not with all others.
 This is in line with the general accepted idea that executive functions are an umbrella term covering different cognitive abilities and that executive function does not refer to a single, undifferentiated cognitive process.
 Neuropsychological assessment studies both in healthy subjects as well as in brain-injured people show the presence of multiple distinct factors in scores derived from batteries of executive function tests (Gilbert & Burgess, 2008).
-We identified four constructs with high factors loadings in our small battery of only five executive function tests.
-Meanwhile, Miyake et al. (2000) found only three factor loadings for their executive function tests and not on the two others.
+We identified four constructs with high factors loadings in our small battery of only five executive functions tests.
+Meanwhile, Miyake et al. (2000) found only three factor loadings for their executive function test.
+Next, the two subscales of the TMT loaded on the same construct as two other executive function tests and not on the two others.
 This result demonstrates that the TMT-A and the TMT-B have construct validity, including convergent and discriminant validity (Mitrushina et al., 1999).
 Together with the sensitivity of the TMT for the demographic factors education and age, the satisfying test-reliability scores, their sensitivity for repeated testing, and the outcomes of the PCA analyses, it is concluded that the TMT is a valid, reliable, and sensitive instrument for the assessment of performance in the executive function domain for Indonesians.